Sequoia/debugging-nodejs-talk/content/slides.md

 Use VS-Code for dev, chrome when you need more advanced debugging

-A
+breakpoints, watch expressions etc. are about the same (vscode has a slight edge in places)

-&rarr; breakpoints, watch expressions etc. are about the same (vscode has a slight edge in places) &rarr; **Profiling** is what chrome inspector is good for
+&rarr; **Profiling** is what chrome inspector is good for

 ---